 Children’s classes act as their ‘bubble’.
 They do not interact with other classes during break times or lunchtimes.

-We have split the children into different entrances and exits to ensure they do not congregate in the
+We have a lengthy window of time for children to enter via the main entrances and exits to ensure they do not congregate in the

 We request that parents socially distance themselves in the playground during drop off/pick.